|Nutrition Facts (per serving)|

-A Yule log isn't the easiest cake to make, but neither is it the most difficult; all that is needed is time, patience and a light hand.
+A Yule log isn't the easiest cake to make, but neither is it the most difficult.
+All that is needed is time, patience, and a light hand.
 Best of all, the sponge contains no flour at all, so this is a potential treat for those with gluten issues.

-The cake is a rich, decadent and utterly delicious treat for Christmas.
-It makes a perfect replacement for those who don't like the traditional Christmas cake and, there is no reason why you can't have both, after all, it is Christmas.
+This cake is a rich, decadent, and utterly delicious treat for Christmas.
+It makes a perfect replacement for those who don't like the traditional British Christmas cake.
+However, there is no reason why you can't have both if you wanted.
+After all, it is Christmas.

 - For the Swiss Roll: